 - Ongoing instruction as junior counsel to the Infected Blood Inquiry, led by Jenni Richards QC.

-- Appearing on behalf of claimants in challenges to local authority age assessments, both at permission stage in the Administrative Court and in substantive Upper Tribunal proceedings, including a four-day fact-finding hearing.
+- Acting on behalf of claimants and defendants in challenges to local authority age assessments, both at permission stage in the Administrative Court and in substantive Upper Tribunal proceedings, including a four-day fact-finding hearing.

-- R (AA) v Rotherham MBC EWHC 3529 (Admin): Judicial review of a decision to close a day centre for adults with learning disabilities (with Jenni Richards QC).
+- R (AA) v Rotherham MBC EWHC 3529 (Admin): Judicial review of a decision to close a day centre for adults with learning disabilities (led by Jenni Richards QC).

 - A wide range of cases in education law, including advising on applications for judicial review, appearing before the First-Tier Tribunal in special educational needs appeals and disability discrimination claims, and advising a university seeking to strike out a damages claim.